-History of RCWO’s Native Plant Education Garden (NPEG)
+History of our Native Plant Education Garden (NPEG)

-In 2012, RCWO began transforming a ¼ acre English style garden into a native species pollinator habitat garden.
-This thriving garden can be found at 920 Cherry St., Grand Rapids and is property of the Inner City Christian Federation (ICCF).
-The location is highly visible to both foot and street traffic in a vibrant urban area comprised of both business and residential properties.
-Direct business neighbors include The Green Well Gastro Pub, The Grove and Cheri Inn restaurants, Brewery Vivant, Maru Sushi and many more.
-Monthly summer concerts are held in the garden and pedestrian pathways and benches within the garden encourage frequent visitors.
+In 2012, Wild Ones River City Chapter began transforming a portion of an English style garden into a pollinator habitat garden comprised of Michigan native plant species.
+This thriving garden can be found at 920 Cherry St., Grand Rapids and is the property of Monarch Investment & Management (formally belonging to Inner City Christian Federation).
+The location is highly visible being situated in front of an historic structure built in the early 1900’s originally known as the D.A.
+Blodgett Children’s Hospital.
+The surrounding neighborhood is a vibrant urban area comprised of both business and residential properties.
+Direct business neighbors include Brewery Vivant, The Green Well Gastro Pub, Maru Sushi and many more.
+Several pedestrian pathways and benches within the garden encourage frequent visitors.

-Initial work involved removing some non-native species of shrubs and perennials and replacing them with native species.
-Each year since then, additional species have been planted by the volunteers and to date there are over 90 different plant species.
-RCWO applied for and received two grants that allowed us to develop educational signage to help visitors learn about the importance of native species for pollinators.
+Initial work involved the removal of some non-native species of shrubs and perennials which were replaced with native species.
+Each year since then, additional species have been planted by Wild Ones River City volunteers and to date, there are over 80 different native plant species.
+Our applied for and received two grants which allowed them to develop educational signage to help visitors learn about the importance of native species for pollinators.

-Volunteer work days are scheduled and guided by the RCWO Garden Chair and are posted on our website on the Volunteer page.
+Volunteer work days are scheduled and guided by the Garden Chairs and are posted on our website on the Volunteer page.
 Generally, there are 1-2 shifts scheduled per month and a shift lasts about two hours.
-Duties may include pruning, weeding, seed collection, planting, spreading mulch or labeling plants.
+Duties may include pruning, weeding, seed collection, planting, or labeling plants.
 These garden sessions are fun, educational and provide a great opportunity to socialize with other people interested in native gardening.

-In July, RCWO holds an open house and native plant sale which draws a large number of attendees into the garden.
-This event allows us to connect directly with the community to offer education and raise the funds needed to continue our care for this special urban space for pollinators; showcasing the fact that native landscaping can be beautiful and functional.
+Wild Ones River City Chapter occasionally holds an open house and native plant sale which draws a large number of attendees to the garden.
+This event allows them to connect directly with the community to offer education and raise the funds needed to continue community education efforts and care for this special urban space for pollinators; showcasing the fact that native landscaping can be beautiful and functional.
 Increasing biodiversity in our landscapes brings back native insects that, in turn, support the web of life that we depend on for all aspects of a healthy environment.